Source: City of Hamilton Corporate Services Department

 Growth in the non-residential property assessment base will assist in controlling residential property taxes and future property tax increases while developing a prosperous and diverse local economy.
 Property taxes contributed 57% of the City of Hamilton’s 2018 annual tax supported gross operating budget of $1.5 billion.

 Story behind the numbers

-Residential property taxes as a percentage of household income are steady at slightly more than 4% (estimated to be 4.3% for 2017).
+Residential property taxes as a percentage of household income are steady at slightly higher than 4% (4.5% for 2017).

 As per the City of Hamilton’s Economic Development Action Plan 2016 - 2020 (December 2016) the City’s goal is to attract and retain businesses in Hamilton in order to grow our non-residential assessment while also providing an increased number of living-wage job opportunities.
 Areas of focus include small business development, promoting and selling Hamilton, commercial area revitalization, leveraging city real estate interests and open for business initiatives.